Georgetown Lombardi Oncologists Encourage Patients to Keep Up with Cancer Screenings

 Gastrointestinal cancers include: Anal Cancer, Colorectal (Colon) Cancer, Esophageal Cancer, Gallbladder Cancer, Gastrointestinal Carcinoid Tumors, Liver Cancer, Pancreatic Cancer, Small Intestine Cancer, Stomach (Gastric) Cancer.

-Dramatic improvements in molecular biology have lead to a better understanding of what makes cancers “tick", new anti-cancer agents are being developed at an unprecedented pace, new technologies allow us to measure the many variables quickly and accurately, and improvements in bio-informatics allow us to analyze the resulting data sets.
-These improvements are the foundation of personalized medicine, the only way forward in the quest to cure cancer.
+Dramatic improvements in molecular biology have led to a better understanding of what makes cancers “tick.”
+New anti-cancer agents are being developed at an unprecedented pace.
+New technologies allow us to measure the many variables quickly and accurately.
+Improvements in bioinformatics allow us to analyze the resulting data sets.
+These advances form the foundation of personalized medicine, the only way forward in the quest to cure cancer.

 Georgetown Lombardi’s world-renowned research faculty are discovering cancer risk factors, designing effective prevention strategies, and learning how to detect cancers earlier.
 They are developing and testing the cancer treatments of tomorrow — targeted therapies that will improve both survival and quality of life.
 They are making progress toward the ultimate goal: to eradicate cancer.

 Katie Couric is the Inaugural Speaker at Georgetown's Edward M. Kovach Cura Personalis Endowed Lecture